-We get asked this question a lot by couples trying to decide their wedding music.
-While it always comes down to the individual tastes of the bride & groom, here’s some pros and cons to consider in the band vs. DJ debate:
+We get asked the question of whether live music or a DJ is better by a lot of couples trying to decide their wedding music.
+While it always comes down to the individual tastes of the bride & groom, here’s some pros and cons to consider in the Live Music vs. DJ debate:

-Quality live musicians bring energy, enthusiasm and ambience to any event.
+Quality live musicians bring energy, enthusiasm, and ambiance to any event.
 Live music at a wedding ceremony (soloists, strings, etc.) offers elegance and romance.
 A great jazz trio or dance band can also adapt to the situation and adjust their music and energy accordingly.
+Adding to that, live music can be arranged any way you prefer.
+If you love a certain song but want a country arrangement of it, live musicians can do that (they’re pretty cool!).

 On the other hand, live music is almost always more expensive.
+If you are on a budget, DJs are most often cheaper.
 Bands need to take breaks, risking an energy loss while they are offstage.
-Musicians generally have styles of music they can and cannot play, making them less flexible than a DJ.
+Also, musicians generally have styles of music they can and cannot play, making them less flexible than a DJ.

 DJs can bring thousands of songs to your event, far more than any band or musician can play and the music sounds just like the original recording.
 A wedding DJ should be extremely flexible, able to play most any song at your request and at an easily controlled volume.
 DJs generally do not take extended breaks, so there is no dead air or loss of energy and DJs are almost always much more affordable than live music.